lunardao/research/wiki_research_proposals.md

 - Make a guide/gather resources how to install and use Tails (compare what information is leaked when using tails vs regular operating system)
 - Make a guide on how to set up hidden encrypted folders
 - Advanced user Monero privacy guide
+- Downloading and verifying software and the importance of verifying the integrity of your software and its sources